pulp/pulp-fixtures/README.rst

 The RPM, SRPM and DRPM assets are unsigned, and signatures are added as needed when generating fixtures.
 The opposite approach of using signed assets and stripping signatures as needed is less safe, as the keypair can more easily go out of sync with the assets.
-In addition, the ``makedeltarpm`` utility generates unsigned DRPMs, meaning the ``fixtures/drpm`` target must perform package signing.

 By default, GnuPG works with files in the ``~/.gnupg`` directory, and the ``rpmsign`` executable works with the ``~/.rpmmacros`` file.
 (Other RPM